-If you're looking at prison time or a hefty fine, it's a good idea to look into hiring the best criminal defense lawyer possible.
-You may have the ability to get a court-appointed lawyer if your income qualifies.
+If you're facing criminal offenses that include prison time or a hefty fine, it's a good idea to hire the best criminal defense lawyer possible.
+If you don't have much money, you might be able to get a court-appointed lawyer, like a public defender.
+But this depends on your income.

 This article discusses: